1973 Miami Dolphins season: Season summary

 Although the Dolphins were unable to match their 17–0 perfect season of 1972, many sports writers, fans, and Dolphins players themselves felt that the 1973 team was better.
-While the 1972 team faced no competition in the regular season that had a record of better than 8-6, the 1973 team played against a much tougher schedule that included games against the Oakland Raiders, Pittsburgh Steelers, and Dallas Cowboys (all playoff teams), plus two games against a resurgent Bills squad that featured 2,000-yard rusher O. J. Simpson.
-Miami finished with a 12–2 regular season, including their opening game victory over the San Francisco 49ers that tied an NFL record with eighteen consecutive wins.
-The Dolphins’ streak ended in week two with a 12–7 loss to the Raiders in Berkeley, California.
+While the 1972 team faced no competition in the regular season that had a record of better than 8-6 and/or .500, the 1973 team played against a much tougher schedule that included games against the Oakland Raiders, Pittsburgh Steelers, and Dallas Cowboys (all playoff teams), plus two games against a resurgent Bills squad that featured 2,000-yard rusher O. J. Simpson, and a Cleveland Browns team that finished over .500.
+Miami finished with a 12–2 regular season, including their opening game victory over the defending 1972 NFC West champions, the San Francisco 49ers that tied an NFL record with eighteen consecutive wins.
+The Dolphins' streak ended in week two with a 12–7 loss to the Raiders in Berkeley, California.

-Just like the two previous seasons, Miami’s offense relied primarily on their rushing attack.
+Just like the two previous seasons, Miami's offense relied primarily on their rushing attack.
 Fullback Larry Csonka recorded his third consecutive 1,000 rushing yard season (1,003 yards), while running back Mercury Morris rushed for 954 yards and scored 10 touchdowns, while leading the league with 6.4 yards per carry.
 Running back Jim Kiick was also a key contributor, rushing for 257 yards, and catching 27 passes for 208 yards.
 Quarterback Bob Griese, the AFC's second leading passer, completed only 116 passes for 1,422 yards, but threw about twice as many touchdown passes (17) as interceptions (8), and earned an 84.3 passer rating.
 Wide receiver Paul Warfield remained the main deep threat on the team, catching 29 passes for 514 yards and 11 touchdowns.
 The offensive line remained strong led by center Jim Langer and right guard Larry Little.
 Griese, Csonka, Warfield, Langer, and Little would all eventually be elected to the Pro Football Hall of Fame.